-It’s going to feel a bit weird making this because the berries go on top of the batter while you’re prepping.
+When making this berry cobbler with frozen berries, it's going to feel a bit weird making it because the berries go on top of the batter while you're prepping.
 Cobblers have the bread on top, and trust me, this crust will get there.
 Even though the berries are tossed on top, the bread will rise as it bakes and everything will end up where it has to go.

 Don't spend too long trying to space out berries or do anything more than scattering them, because they actually shift during baking and your hard work will be ruined.
 Most of the time the berries join together in the center and leave a thick edge for the cobbler.

 If you want more berries, you can add up to ½ cup of more frozen berries when making the dish.